Georgia faces hurdles to get foster children out of hotels

 That goal may require more money, new treatment models, better oversight of health insurers and limits on parents and juvenile judges placing children into foster care.

-Broce said the state spend $28 million on hoteling last year.
+Broce said the state spent $28 million on hoteling last year.
 She said Georgia has made progress by paying providers more to care for children with complex problems in exchange for agreeing to keep children at least six months.

 Foster parents, group homes, crisis stabilization units and psychiatric treatment facilities may be refusing such children because they are too difficult to care for or because the state doesn’t pay enough.

-“Everyone is saying ‘No, we don’t have a bed; we won’t approve that service; we won’t accept that kid,’ ” said Audrey Brannen, a Department of Family and Children Services worker who tries to find permanent placements for children, at a Senate hearing on Wednesday.
+“Everyone is saying ‘No, we don’t have a bed; we won’t approve that service; we won’t accept that kid,’” said Audrey Brannen, a Department of Family and Children Services worker who tries to find permanent placements for children, at a Senate hearing on Wednesday.

 But advocates also point to a Medicaid insurance plan that makes it hard to find treatment before children spiral into crisis.
 Georgia’s Department of Community Health contracts with Amerigroup, a division of insurance giant Elevance Health, for managed care.
 The state pays Amerigroup a fixed amount per foster child to provide coverage and hold down costs.